 - using shortcuts, such as creating spreadsheet entries, for very large collections for which original cataloguing is beyond the capacity of the Library

 - subscribing to a MARC record service to provide access to subscription databases.

 Resources acquired for the collections

-Cataloguing priorities are determined by the Library's collecting strengths as outlined in the Collections and content strategy 2020, agreements with cooperative cataloguing schemes and the needs of library users.
+Cataloguing priorities are determined by the Library's collecting strengths as outlined in the Collection Strategy 2020-24, agreements with cooperative cataloguing schemes and the needs of library users.
 Also priority is given to collection resources that are owned and newly acquired by the Library, subject to available staffing resources.

 - Victorian resources; eg legal deposit, commercial and non-commercial, government, newspapers, magazines and journals, ephemera, websites, born-digital, manuscripts, pictures